 Poster Presenters: Read these instructions to ensure your poster is ready for the Parents Weekend Poster Session!

-4. Credits: Remember to put your name (and any co-authors) on the front of your poster!
-Putting your discipline and your advisor’s name isn’t a bad idea either…
+2. Credits: Remember to put your name (and any co-authors) on the front of your poster!
+Putting your discipline and your advisor’s name isn’t a bad idea either.

-7. Payment: There is a charge ($25) for printing each wide-format printed poster (36×48 on glossy stock).
+7. Payment: There is a charge ($30) for printing each wide-format printed poster (36×48 on glossy stock).
 Post & Print now accepts credit and debit cards, in addition to cash and checks.
 Payment is due before the Poster Session starts on the 22nd.
 If a department/program or faculty grant is paying for your poster, please have the faculty member email firstname.lastname@example.org stating that they will pay for your poster.
 This needs to happen BEFORE you pay for your poster as Post & Print will not issue refunds.

 10. Each Poster is Assigned to a Specific Backboard: Your poster assignment will be emailed to you in advance of the poster session.

 11. Your role at the session.
 You are expected to remain at your poster and talk to visitors for the duration of your poster session (1 hour).

 12. After the poster session: You must take your poster with you at the end of your poster session.
 We cannot be responsible for orphaned posters and will not hold or save any that are left behind.

 Once your poster is set up at the poster session, you are now ready to share your research with many interested faculty and peers!